rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    | **Default:** ``Round-Robin schedule``
    | **Range:** ``0 and instances``

+-  ``-showSerializationTime``

+   Show serialization/Deserialization times for the sample size(s) of the test.
+   This time will be shown after the test concludes.
+   This command line parameter is only present in the Traditional C++ API implementation.

+   **Default:** ``Not enabled``

 .. _Test Parameters Only For Subscribing Applications:

 Test Parameters Only For Subscribing Applications